pracsol/ModernDiskQueue/README.md

 });
 ```

 Each instance of a queue created using the `IPersistentQueueFactory.CreateAsync()` or `IPersistentQueueFactory.WaitForAsync()` methods can have these values set directly, which will override the global defaults if you need to affect a specific queue's behavior at runtime.
 This behaves differently than the sync API, in that the async API does not envision the *global defaults* being changed at runtime.
+Rather, change the settings on a queue instance at runtime if needed.

 ### Sync API

 Global default settings can be set using the `PersistentQueue.DefaultSettings' static class.

 Default settings are applied to all queue instances *in the same process* created *after* the setting is changed.
 However, SetFilePermissions will affect all queues, including existing instances, when the default is changed.

+This behavior has not changed from the legacy library.
 ```csharp
 PersistentQueue.DefaultSettings.ParanoidFlushing = true;
 ```